heleniumpl/mockingbird/README.md

   * mock aggregator
   * complex path expr for getting property
   * multiple ports
+  * split to multiproject to have a real use case

 * Code quality
   * reorganize packages & file contents